 - A minimum of 45 semester hours of credit must be earned at UNC-Chapel Hill in order to receive a degree from UNC-Chapel Hill.

-- Only 6 hours of your last 30 semester hours may be taken at another institution by permission of your Dean.
+- Only 6 hours of your last 30 semester hours may be taken at another institution.
+See your academic advisor for more information.

 - A minimum of 18 hours of “C” or higher grades (not “C” average) in the major is required.